samply/bridgehead/README.md

 systemctl --version
 ```

-If systemd is not installed, you can start the bridgehead but for productive use we recomend using systemd.
+If systemd is not installed, you can start the bridgehead.
+However, for productive use we recomend using systemd.

 ---

 ## Getting Started

+### Installation

 If your system passed all checks from ["Requirements" section], you are now ready to download the bridgehead.